usnistgov/HTGS/doxygen/Tutorial3a.md

 In this tutorial we implement the matrix multiplication algorithm and how to represent it using HTGS.
 Matrix multiplication provides interesting challenges in decomposition of data and managing their dependencies.

+The source code for this tutorial can be found [here](https://github.com/usnistgov/HTGS-Tutorials/tree/master/tutorial3)

 Parts A and B of this tutorial assume the data is pre-loaded into memory.
-Part C will incorporate memory mapped files, loading the matrices from disk, and a third variant is available [here](Link to third version), which stores matrix blocks as files.
+Part C will incorporate memory mapped files to load matrices from disk, available
+[here](https://github.com/usnistgov/HTGS-Tutorials/tree/master/tutorial3/with-mmap).
+A Third version is also available that uses similar block-based files as in the Hadamard product implementation in Tutorial 2B, found [here](https://github.com/usnistgov/HTGS-Tutorials/tree/master/tutorial3/with-disk).

 Objectives {#tut3a-objectives}
 =======